Tunji17/masters-thesis/README.md

 - [ ] **Graph Visualization**: Use a graph visualization library, such as D3.js or Cytoscape.js, to display graphs.

-- [ ] **Clinical Bert**: Use [Clinical Bert](https://huggingface.co/medicalai/ClinicalBERT) to extract named entities from the clinical notes.
-Hoping to post-train the model to generate Cypher scripts from NEs and relationships.
+- [ ] **Ihor/gliner-biomed-bi-large-v1.0**: Use the [Ihor/gliner-biomed-bi-large-v1.0](https://huggingface.co/Ihor/gliner-biomed-bi-large-v1.0) model for named entity recognition (NER).
+This model is specifically designed for biomedical text and should be able to extract relevant information from clinical notes.

+- [ ] **Entity linking**: Explore the use of entity linking techniques to improve the accuracy of named entity recognition.
+This could involve using external knowledge bases, such as wikipedia.

-- [ ] **Relationship Extraction**: I need a smart and cheap way to extract relationships between the NEs.
+- [ ] **Closed Information Extraction Extraction**: I need a smart and cheap way to extract relationships between the NEs.
 This could involve using a reasoning model.(Qwen3 32b??).
 This model could also be used to generate Cypher scripts for training.

 - [ ] **DataSet**: Use the [AGBonnet/augmented-clinical-notes](https://huggingface.co/datasets/AGBonnet/augmented-clinical-notes) as the dataset for training and testing the system.
 This dataset contains de-identified clinical notes and other relevant information.
 It will also require some pre-processing to convert the data into a format suitable for training and testing the system.